wsh-auto/mcp-client-cli/README.md

    }
    ```

+   Note:
-   Note: Use `requires_confirmation` to specify which tools need user confirmation before execution.
+   - Use `requires_confirmation` to specify which tools need user confirmation before execution
+   - The LLM API key can also be set via environment variables `LLM_API_KEY` or `OPENAI_API_KEY`
+   - The config file can be placed in either `~/.llm/config.json` or `$PWD/.llm/config.json`
+   - You can comment the JSON config file with `//` if you like to switch around the configuration

 3. Run the CLI:
    ```bash